mhuebert/re-view/intro.md

 ```

 When a component's state atom changes, the component is re-rendered -- exactly like `setState` in React.

+React components are upgraded to behave kind of like Clojure maps: we can  `get` internal data by using keywords on the component itself, eg. `(:view/state this)`.
+In addition, if you pass a Clojure map as 'props' to a view, such as `(greeting {:name "Fred"})`, you can `get` props by key directly on the component, eg. `(:name this)`.

 React lifecycle methods can be included in a map before the argument list.